Contents

 The Consultative Selling Framework for Engineers

-Instead of becoming someone you're not, build a sales process that leverages your natural strengths: analytical thinking, problem-solving, and systems-building.
+Instead of becoming someone you're not, build a sales process that uses the way you already think: analytical thinking, problem-solving, and systems-building.
 Here's the framework that works for technical founders:

 Principle 1: Diagnostic Questions Over Pitches